GeneKao/programming-notes/git/README.md

 ## 7. Experiments using checkout <a name="7"></a>

-You can not only experiment your code using different branches and switch between them by using git checkout, but also switch to your previous commit or specific files.
+You can not only experiment with your code using different branches and switch between them by using git checkout, but also switch to your previous commit or specific files.